 - Maintain good eye contact with those you are speaking to.
 There is nothing wrong with an avidly held opinion but try to avoid being offensive to people holding a contrary view to your own.

 - Finally, try to remember that there are no correct answers.
 The partners on the other side of the table are people too – try to relax and speak as naturally as you can.
 Above all, be yourself.

 Candidates invited to attend an individual interview will have the opportunity to meet individually with and get to know representatives of our firm.
 It also gives us a chance to get to know you personally and for you to get a feel for the people with whom you may build your career.
-Candidates regularly admit that despite the dread with which they anticipated interviews, they eventually really enjoyed the experience.
+Candidates regularly admit they really enjoyed the experience.

 Offers are issued shortly after these interviews.